The first-timer’s guide to visiting Wimbledon Tennis Championships

 This is England in the summer, so chances are there’ll be rain at some point during the Championships.
 But the days when everything ground to a halt when it rained and we had to rely on Cliff Richard to keep us entertained us are long gone.

 If you have tickets for Centre Court or No 1 Court, both have a retractable roof which means play can carry on if it rains.
-It takes about 10 minutes to close the roof and another 20 to get the air conditioning conditions right so there is a short delay.
+It takes about 10 minutes to close the roof and another 20 to get the air conditioning up and running and the conditions right, so there is a short delay.

 But on the other courts rain still stops play.
 You can hide out in one of the cafés, or there’s the Wimbledon Lawn Tennis Museum on site which is the world’s largest tennis museum and tells the story of the sport from 1555 to today and is free for ticket-holders.